Super Fast & Easy Vegan Enchiladas

 Ingredients

-• 1 19oz jar enchilada sauce (Old El Paso brand is vegan, or feel-free to make your own)
+• 1 19oz jar enchilada sauce (Old El Paso brand is vegan)

 • 1 tsp cumin